cocos/cocos-docs/en/publish/publish-native.md

     - For Android, please modify `app\jni\Android.mk` and `app\jni\Application.mk`.
     - For Android Instant, please modify `game\jni\Android.mk` and `game\jni\Application.mk`.

-  When compiling Android in **Build** panel, `assembleRelease\Debug` is executed by default.
-When compiling Android Instant, `instant:assembleRelease\Debug` is executed by default.
+  When compiling Android in **Build** panel, `assembleRelease/Debug` is executed by default.
+When compiling Android Instant, `instant:assembleRelease/Debug` is executed by default.

 ---